OpenEnergyPlatform/open-MaStR/docs/getting_started.md

 ## Downloading the MaStR data

-For downloading the MaStR and saving it in a sqlite database, you will use the `Mastr` class and its `download` method (For documentation of those methods see [mastr module](#mastr-module))

-The `download` function offers two different ways to get the data by changing the `method` parameter (if not specified, `method` defaults to "bulk"):
+For downloading the MaStR and saving it in a sqlite database, you will use the [`Mastr`][open_mastr.Mastr] class and its [`download`][open_mastr.Mastr.download] method.
+The [`download`][open_mastr.Mastr.download] method offers two different ways to get the data by changing the `method` parameter (if not specified, `method` defaults to "bulk"):

-1. `method` = "bulk": Get data via the bulk download from [MaStR/Datendownload](https://www.marktstammdatenregister.de/MaStR/Datendownload)
+1. `method` = "bulk": Get data via the bulk download from [MaStR/Datendownload](https://www.marktstammdatenregister.de/MaStR/Datendownload).
+Use this if you want to download the whole dataset (few Gigabite) or if you want to download all units of a given technology (e.g. all wind turbines in Germany).
-2. `method` = "API": Get data via the MaStR-API
+2. `method` = "API": Get data via the MaStR SOAP-API.
+Use this if you want specific information about single units and if you have registerd to get an API token.

-Keep in mind: While the data from both methods is quiet similar, it is not exactly the same!

 ### Bulk download